uptonking/note4yaoo/lib-db-pouchdb-examples-couchdb.md

   - Budibase integrates with a number of popular tools allowing you to build apps
   - the Budibase API enables Budibase as a backend
   - At Budibase we use CouchDB as the underlying technology of our internal Budibase DB.
+  - Budibase uses CouchDB to store:
+    - Metadata about your apps and deployment
+    - Data stored when using Budibase's in-built tables
+    - Audit logs

 - https://github.com/bterkuile/cmtool /202209/ruby/js
   - A rails 3.2+ CMS as engine for a CouchDB backend